 Sep 22 2020 Transfer to Vienna, Austria (yes, our 4th country!)
 (3hrs drive)

 Austria’s capital offers a unique blend of imperial traditions and stunning architecture.
 Famous for its many cultural events, classical concerts, imperial architecture, coffee houses, cozy wine taverns, and the very special Viennese charm.
 During our short visit, we’ll drop by Mozart House, walk trough Schönbrunn Palace and finish the day at Prater Amusement Park and spin on famous Giant Ferris Wheel.

 Sep 23 2020 Transfer to Prague, Czech Republic (4hrs drive)

-Prague is one of the most popular tourist destinations in Europe at the moment and this has much to do with the fact that it is replete with a huge amount of culture to absorb.
+At the moment, Prague is one of the most popular tourist destinations in Europe and this has much to do with the fact that it is loaded with a huge amount of culture and historty to absorb.
 From castles to churches and from museums to art galleries, there is something for everyone in this magical city.
 Obviously this popularity does mean that certain areas of the city do become crowded with eager tourists rather regularly, but getting away from the crowds is easy.
 Simply take a detour down a side alley or a tram to a less well known part of town and you will immediately see the real Prague.
 After we settle in our hotel, we’ll continue with afternoon old city walk.
 We’ll cover Charles’ Bridge, Old Town Square and end the day at Mala Strana and one of its restaurants.